ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 In 2022, tuition for full-time students at University of Nebraska-Lincoln was $7,770 a year for in-state students and $24,900 a year for out-of-state students.

-If these numbers seem daunting, remember, the displayed price of tuition does not give you all the info you need to know how much you will actually have to pay for college.
-Many students owe way less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Plus, student loans can make theactual cost of attending college feel more doable until you've finishing school and found a job.
+If these numbers seem daunting, remember, the total cost of tuition isn't the final cost for attending college.
+Many students pay much less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make theprice of collegemore manageable until you're done with college.

 International students can expect to pay 24,900 per year for tuition at University of Nebraska-Lincoln.